dhershman1/pinet/README.md

 Pinet has just started life, so I recommend avoiding usage right now.

+## Features

+- Modern, minimalist design for easy to read flow
+- Mobile responsive
+- Built in support for `category` and `signature` tags
+- More to come

 ## Template Engine

 The built in engine is based around using functions!